 Thirsty Thursdays - Free Monthly Happy Hour Events!

-Join us once a month for our biomimicry happy hour discussions where you will have the opportunity to:
+Join us for our monthly biomimicry happy hour discussions where you will have the opportunity to:

 Learn about, explore and discuss biomimicry, challenges facing our built environment, and opportunities for rethinking our approach to these challenges through a biomimicry lens

 Contribute your expertise to strengthen the group’s understanding of both the challenges and opportunities for using biomimicry in the built environment

 Connect with like-minded colleagues from a wide diversity of backgrounds interested in driving true sustainability and resiliency in our cities

 We will be hosting more local expert roundtables and design jams this spring.
 Check back for more details soon!

 We spent an afternoon of conversation with local biodiversity experts discussing how our built environment can contribute toward healthy, resilient, and biodiverse communities.

 Thirsty Thursdays - Connect, Learn & Create with Us!